StijnRis/song-manager/README.md

 -   The folder specified by `SONG_DIR` should contain subfolders, each named after a song.
 -   Each song folder can contain one or more files (e.g., PDF music sheets).
+-   You can find an example at /public/songs

 **Example:**